Breaking Data Silos: Towards Open and Scalable Mobility Foundation Models via Generative Continual Learning: Conclusion

 \section{Conclusion}

-In this work, we present MoveGCL, a scalable and privacy-preserving framework for training mobility foundation models via generative continual learning.
-By enabling decentralized model evolution without sharing raw data, MoveGCL addresses key challenges in real-world human mobility modeling, including data silos, privacy constraints, and heterogeneous mobility distributions.
-MoveGCL represents a significant step toward realizing foundation models for mobility by offering a practical and generalizable framework that facilitates collaborative learning across cities and institutions.
+In this work, we present a scalable and privacy-preserving framework for training mobility foundation models via generative continual learning.
+By enabling decentralized model evolution without sharing raw data, it addresses key challenges in real-world human mobility modeling, including data silos, privacy constraints, and heterogeneous mobility distributions.
+MoveGCL represents a significant step toward realizing mobility foundation models by offering a practical and generalizable framework that facilitates collaborative learning across cities and institutions.
 It paves the way for long-term, privacy-safe, and adaptive modeling of human movement, with broad implications for urban planning, transportation optimization, and evidence-based policy making.

-Despite its promising performance, MoveGCL remains constrained by the limited availability of high-quality training data.
 The development of more large-scale, semantically rich, and geographically diverse mobility datasets will be crucial for further improving the model’s generalization and robustness.
 We encourage the broader research community and data-holding institutions to join this collaborative effort, contributing to the creation of open, inclusive, and powerful spatiotemporal foundation models for the mobility domain.